iwonasado/ARM-RStudio/README.md

 Usage
 -------
 Download the zip file containing ARM-RStudio and extract its contents.
-Launch a terminal from inside this folder and run `sudo ./ARM-RStudio.sh`.
+Launch a terminal from inside this folder and run `sudo ./ARM-RStudio.sh [VERS] [CLEAN]`

+`VERS: Set vx.xx.xxx for RStudio version [default: v0.98.982]` `CLEAN: Set 1 to clean packages used for building [default: 1]`

 You may need to change the permissions to allow the script to execute, in which case enter `sudo chmod +x ARM-RStudio.sh` before launching the script.

   What is this?